Cooking with tins?

 The Eco-labellers take all sorts of things into account - like transport costs, how much water is used in production, whether a fruit grown abroad (where conditions are right) and flown to the UK is better, or worse, than a fruit grown close to home but in a heated greenhouse.
 (I may have made that last bit up).

-I can't help feeling that the most eco-foods are the ones we grow in our own gardens where we have control over the input and no need to use additives.
 I have tried plant based eco bacon before.
-I don't care how eco friendly it is they can stick that disgusting stuff where the sun don't shine I try to be eco friendly wherever posssible but taste has got to play a big part in whether I find it edible and would buy it agan.
+Confused I don't care how eco friendly it is they can stick that disgusting stuff where the sun don't shine Cry I try to be eco friendly wherever posssible but taste has got to play a big part in whether I find it edible and would buy it agan.
+Big Grin

 "The problem with retirement is that you never get a day off"- Abe Lemons